 I got an email just last night from someone inquiring about a certain company offering this type of work, and I guess that’s what got it on my mind, so I thought I should just address the issue openly here.

-Please note that by “home craft assembly” I am not referring to making crafts on your own, by your own designs, and then selling them.
+Please note that by “home craft assembly” I am not referring to making and selling crafts.
 I’m referring to these companies that promise to set you up with your own work at home craft assembly job, providing you with materials and instructions for making crafts in exchange for a startup fee.

 How Home Craft Assembly Usually Works